-The combined power of linguistic and cultural fluency can make all the difference between a company’s success and failure in new global markets, writes Charles Whiteman in two articles at Advertising Week.
+The combined power of linguistic and cultural fluency can make all the difference between a company’s success and failure in new global markets, writes Charles Whiteman at The Huffington Post.

 In one post, Whiteman—MotionPoint’s SVP of Client Services—reminds readers that English is no longer the lingua franca of the Internet.
 “Today’s global consumers demand translated materials that are just as confident, artful and alluring as those found in flagship English-speaking markets,” he writes.